Jeon Kyung-jun: Career

 He joined the Bruneian club DPMM FC for the 2007 Malaysian Super League season, but only stayed a year before returning to Singapore as a player-coach for the Super Reds.
-He successfully led the team to an impressive runners-up finish in the 2008 season, two points below champions SAFFC, and barely missed out on the MIKASA Coach of the Year award at the S.League Awards Night.
+He successfully led the team to an impressive runners-up finish in the 2008 season, two points below champions SAFFC.

 Under Jeon, the Super Reds have been known to play a brand of quick-paced football with effective short passes.
 In 2019, he replaced Fabiano as manager of Jeonnam Dragons in K League 2.
 He has resigned from the position on 5 June 2022.